USBA 2025

 5. Foundational Black Americans (FBAs)

-An American lineage whose ancestors were held in chattel slavery in the United States prior to 1865.
-This lineage has a continuous cultural, historical, and structural experience formed on American soil.
+An American lineage whose ancestors were held in chattel slavery in the United States before 1865.
+This lineage has a continuous cultural, historical, and structural experience formed on U.S. soil.

 6. Lineage